 - This U.S. Department of Energy (DOE) database of frequently asked questions focuses on technologies for photovoltaics, solar heating, and concentrating solar power (CSP).

-- The Department of Energy Resources (DOER) has carved-out a portion of the RPS Class I Renewable Energy requirement to support distributed solar photovoltaic (PV) energy facilities, as provided by the Green Communities Act of 2008.
+- Beginning in January 2010, the Department of Energy Resources (DOER) carved-out a portion of the RPS Class I Renewable Energy requirement to support distributed solar photovoltaic (PV) energy facilities, as provided by the Green Communities Act of 2008.
+Statement of Qualification Applications from facilities seeking qualification under the program were accepted through April 25, 2014.

 Thanks to a U.S. Department of Energy SunShot Initiative Rooftop Solar Challenge grant, Massachusetts will pilot programs to identify and implement best practices that streamline permitting, interconnection, financing and zoning of solar PV projects in five selected pilot communities.
 The programs will develop models to replicate throughout Massachusetts.